-The Wai'anae Health Academy is a partnership between Wai'anae Coast Comprehensive Health Center and Leeward Community College.
-It offers outreach, training, referral and counseling service to Wai'anae Coast residents interested in employment in the health care fields, with programs of study that lead to a degree or certificate and specialized courses that are of interest to the community.

-Programs include: Nursing Assistant, Medical Assisting, Phlebotomy, Health Administration, Health Information Technology, Patient Care Technician, and Adult Residential Care Home.
-Call 696-3155 for more information.
+The Wai'anae Health Academy is a partnership between Wai'anae Coast Comprehensive Health Center and Leeward CC.
+It offers outreach, training, referral and counseling service to Wai'anae Coast residents interested in employment in the health care fields, with programs of study that lead to a certificate and specialized courses that are of interest to the community.
+Certificate programs may include: Community Health Worker, Substance Abuse Counseling, Pharmacy Technician, and Nurse Aide.
+Call 697-3215 for more information.